Michigan Department of Education · English Language Arts · K–12

 • Analogies; figures of speech

-6+ Reading + Language Usage Vocabulary Acq. & Use · Conventions 221–240 Split.
+6+ Reading + Language Usage Vocabulary Acq. & Use · Conventions 221–240

 Grade 9–10

-StrandKey StandardsSkillsNWEA TestNWEA AreaRITNotes
+StrandKey StandardsSkillsNWEA TestNWEA AreaRIT

 RL